maxoyn/OGL_Noscope/README.md

 Lightning: There’s no lightning in the scene other than a point light aimed from the player. <br/>
 Objects: Loaded using ASSIMP.
 There are two - an enemy and a weapon. <br/>
-Aiming: The center of the screen has a crosshair consisted of 4 triangles.<br/>
+Aiming: The center of the screen has a crosshair consisted of 4 triangles.
+Dark and hardly visible as in those games there isn't one.<br/>
 Game element: There is a timer to help measure your reaction and improve.
 It's displayed when quitting.
 (Image 2)<br/>

 How does it work?<br/>